This page contains a chronological list of assignments and the topics we are covering each week as well as the readings.

 Student Presentations

-Final (revised) paper due with complete annotated bibliography Wednesday 17 March at 6 pm; submit via Catalyst CollectIt
+Final (revised) paper due with complete annotated bibliography Tuesday 7 June at 6 pm; submit via Catalyst CollectIt.

 Readings

-Reading posts are due 9 am the day of class (there are five required).
+Reading posts are due noon the day of class (there are three required).
+Reading schedule:

 Unless otherwise noted, readings are available in eReserve or are in the required books.
 (Readings may be adjusted after week 1 to reflect student interests.)